PascalCorpsman/ntools/README.md

 - Create a place where both users have read / write access
 - Copy the files to the place
-- copy the files from the place to your local device
+- Copy the files from the place to your local device

 This process is not even always possible and really anoying.